 In the letter, the VSOs state “the continued delayed action by VA is causing additional suffering for Vietnam veterans and their families.”

 The four presumptives -- bladder cancer, hypothyroidism, Parkinson-like symptoms, and hypertension -- affect at least an estimated 83,000 veterans.

-The VSO letter details the evidence review in the National Academy of Science, Engineering, and Medicine’s reports stating that bladder cancer, hypothyroidism, Parkinson’s-like symptoms, and hypertension fall among the health problems linked to Agent Orange exposure.
+The VSO letter details the evidence review in the National Academies of Sciences, Engineering, and Medicine’s reports stating that bladder cancer, hypothyroidism, Parkinson’s-like symptoms, and hypertension fall among the health problems linked to Agent Orange exposure.

 Congress is taking note of the impact on their constituents and a bipartisan bill was introduced in the House to address this issue.
 Rep. Josh Harder (D-Calif.) and Rep. Pete Stauber (R-Minn.) introduced H.R.
 5610 to add the four presumptives.

 [TAKE ACTION: Ask Congress to Ensure the VA Covers These Conditions]